not-an-aardvark/snoowrap/src/README.md

 All OAuth credentials and HTTP requests are handled by the [request_handler.js](./request_handler.js) file.

 For almost all endpoints, reddit's response takes the form of some JSON data.
-Before being returned, this data is passed into `helpers._populate`, which is found in [helpers.js](./helpers.js). `helpers._populate` replaces reddit's representation of data with snoowrap objects.
+Before being returned, this data is passed into `helpers.populate`, which is found in [helpers.js](./helpers.js). `helpers.populate` replaces reddit's representation of data with snoowrap objects.

-For example, `helpers._populate` transforms this JSON response:
+For example, `helpers.populate` transforms this JSON response:

 ```json
 {